-- Wash several thyme branches, pat dry, then strip off the leaves into bowl with basil and tomatoes.
+- If you have fresh thyme, wash several thyme branches, pat dry, then strip off the leaves, finely chop, and add into bowl with basil and tomatoes.

-- Add olive oil, garlic, sea salt, and aleppo pepper and gently combine.
+- Add olive oil, garlic, sea salt, and hot pepper flakes and gently combine.

 - Let sauce mixture sit on the counter at room temperature for at least one hour and as long as all day.